 (3) Approval of program.
 Before the use of any package for the shipment of licensed material subject to this subsection, each licensee shall:

-(A) obtain agency approval of its quality assurance program; and
+(A) obtain department approval of its quality assurance program; and

 (B) file a description of its quality assurance program, including a discussion of which requirements of this subsection and subsections (t) and (u) are applicable and how they will be satisfied.